 Another option is to use a water-soluble CBD cream or balm.
 The human body is 95% water, and the skin can easily absorb these types of products.
 You may find rubbing cream into your skin after a workout supports relief from activity-induced discomfort or inflammation.

-CBD is known to have potential anti-inflammatory properties which suggest there may be a significant role for CBD and nanotechnology to combine to great effect.
+CBD is known to have potential wellness properties which suggest there may be a significant role for CBD and nanotechnology to combine to great effect.
 If researchers can prove a link between cannabidiol and anti-inflammation in the human body, there is hope that nanotechnology could increase its effectiveness.

 How Close Is This Technology?